YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Enable Ooze Shield = True;

-At this point I have decided to stick to single extrusion printing.
-Dual extrusion does not save filament after all.
+At this point I have decided to deploy Pro2 as a single extruder system.
+Dual extrusion does not save filament.

 ### Determine Max Overhang Angle and Minimize Support Structure
 [How to calculate maximum overhang angle](https://omni3d.com/blog/how-to-calculate-maximum-overhang-angle/)